andandandand/Application-Image-Segmentation-with-Python/slides/chapter_1_40c35dedada5fea64f36b2ea85529d2d.md

 `@script`
+Hi!
 In this video we're going to overview the architecture of the U-net network for semantic segmentation, which is the main deep learning algorithm that we will explore in the course.

 ---